jerryaoverton/business-model-simulation/community/README.md

 ## Simulating the Business Model

 The `smartcity.businessmodel.csv` file was created by a business model simulation algorithm.
-The algorithm’s design is described in the [A Prototype Business Model Simulator](https://www.google.com) more text after that.

-The smartcity.businessmodel.csv file was created by a business model simulation algorithm.
-The algorithm’s design is described in the [A Prototype Business Model Simulator] (https://blogs.csc.com/2015/04/29/a-prototype-business-model-simulator/) blog.
+The algorithm’s design is described in the [A Prototype Business Model Simulator](https://blogs.csc.com/2015/04/29/a-prototype-business-model-simulator/) blog.

 The following is a description of fields contained in the iot.businessmodel.csv file: